 While ML methods show a great capacity at both approximating highly complicated non-linear functions and forecasting, they are routinely criticized as they lack interpretability and are considered a "black box"; in the sense that they do not offer simple summaries of relationships in the data.
-Recently though, there has been a number of studies that try to make ML output interpretable, see e.g. Athey and Imbens (2017), Wager and Athey (2018), Belloni, Chernozhukov, and Hansen (2014), Joseph (2019).
-In this paper we also try to understand in a semi-structural fashion, which variables impact the forecasting performance of the deep quantile estimator more.
-To this end, we first use Shapley Additive Explanation Values (SHAP) as proposed by Lundberg and Lee (2017) and further developed in Joseph (2019), that have started to become a standard tool for interpretability in ML methods.
-Further we use partial derivatives, as a means of investigating the marginal contribution/influence of each variable to the output.
-We compare the partial derivatives and SHAP values over time, and our results can be summarised as follows.
+Recently though, there has been a number of studies that try to make ML output interpretable, see for example, Athey and Imbens (2017); Wager and Athey (2018); Belloni, Chernozhukov, and Hansen (2014); and Joseph (2019).
+In this article, we also try to understand in a semi-structural fashion, which variables impact the forecasting performance of the deep quantile estimator more.
+To this end, we first use Shapley Additive Explanation (SHAP) values as proposed by Lundberg and Lee (2017) and further developed by Joseph (2019), that have started to become a standard tool for interpretability in ML methods.
+Further, we use partial derivatives as a means of investigating the marginal contribution/influence of each variable to the output.
+We compare the partial derivatives and SHAP values over time, and our results can be summarized as follows.
 First, partial derivatives overall are more stable than SHAP values, and are able to produce interpretable results, at a fraction of the computational time of SHAP.
-Second, the partial derivatives of the deep quantile estimator fluctuate around the estimate of the conditional linear quantile and i) exhibit time variation and ii) can capture stressful events in the U.S. economy for instance the COVID-19 pandemic and the 2008 financial crisis.
+Second, the partial derivatives of the deep quantile estimator fluctuate around the estimate of the conditional linear quantile and (i) exhibit time variation and (ii) can capture stressful events in the U.S. economy for instance the COVID-19 pandemic and the 2008 financial crisis.

-The remainder of the paper is organised as follows.
+The remainder of the article is organized as follows.
 Section 1 introduces the deep quantile estimator.
-Section 2 contains the Monte Carlo exercise.
+Section 2 contains the MC exercise.
 Section 3 presents our empirical application.
 Section 4 presents the semi-structural analysis.
 Conclusions are set out in Section 5.
-We relegate to the Online Appendix the specifications of the competing models, empirical results from a one-day ahead VaR forecasting exercise, ten-day compounded VaR forecasts, Giacomini and White (2006) test and results from the quantile score test and predictive gains.
+We relegate to the Supplementary Appendix the specifications of the competing models, empirical results from a 1-day ahead VaR forecasting exercise, 10-day compounded VaR forecasts, GW test, and results from the quantile score test and predictive gains.